ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 <grid-example title='Excel Export - Multiple Sheets with Master Detail' name='excel-export-multiple-sheets-master-detail' type='generated' options='{ "enterprise": true }'></grid-example>

 ## Example with Multiple Grids

+Note the following:

+- The contents of the `Athletes` grid will be exported to the `Athletes` sheet.
+- The contents of the `Selected Athletes` grid will be exported to the `Selected Athletes` sheet.
+- Only the `onExcelExport` method is relevant to **Excel Export**

 <grid-example title='Excel Export - Multiple Sheets with Multiple Grids' name='excel-export-multiple-sheets-multiple-grids' type='multi' options='{ "enterprise": true, "extras": ["fontawesome", "bootstrap"] }'></grid-example>